randym/axlsx/README.md

    - bugfix custom borders are not properly applied when using styles.add_style
    - interop worksheet names must be 31 characters or less or some versions of office complain about repairs
    - added type support for :boolean and :date types cell values
-   - iterop added some elements so that rubyXL can parse sheets generated with axlsx
    - added support for fixed column widths
    - added support for page_margins
    - added << alias for add_row